Samourai-Wallet/samourai-wallet-android/Guides/PuraVida Wiki.md

    * A: Whirlpool works by pairing your mobile wallet to the whirlpool desktop GUI/Command Line Client (CLI).
 There is effectively 4 phases of the mixing process: Deposit, Tx0, Pre-mix, and Post-Mix.
 The process begins with creating a Tx0.
 After the Tx0, all the new UTXOs available for mixing get moved into Pre-Mix status.
 After being mixed with 4 other peers, a new UTXO gets created and is moved to Post-Mix status.
 ------------------------------------------------------------------------------------------------------------------
    * Q: **What is a Tx0?**
    * A: A Tx0 is the initial breakdown of your initial UTXO into small equal pieces based on the pool size you joined.
 What cannot be mixed is sent back to deposit area and is seen in the mobile wallet.
 So for example if you have one UTXO of 0.1 BTC that you want to mix in the 0.01 pool.
 You will have 9 new UTXOs that will be queued for mixing.
-[More info here](https://github.com/PuraVlda/samourai-wallet-android/wiki/Whirlpool-Setup-and-Tx0-Architecture)
 ------------------------------------------------------------------------------------------------------------------
    * Q: **What is the fee structure of Whirlpool?**
    * A: You pay a one time fee of 5% of the pool.
 Additionally each new Pre-mix UTXO created requires you pay the miner fee